List of Monica and Friends characters: Chauvy

-Chauvy (Chovinista) is Smudge's pet pig.
+Chauvy (Chovinista, Chovinista Sujeiro de Araújo) is Smudge's pet pig.
 He's a clean, friendly and polite pig, is often treated as a dog by its owner and sometimes shows human traits to appear to watch television and take a bath sometimes, although unlike Blu and Vanilla he does not speak in his own stories.
 Originally he debuted timidly in the comics without personality or name and being portrayed dirty and hydrophobic like its owner, but over time his personality was changing, especially after the appearance of Smudge's own comic book in the 80s, although sometimes there are still some recent stories in which he appears dirty.

 Ditto

-Ditto (Monicão) is Monica's pet dog, as his owner it has big teeth and same hair, is a very energetic dog, that likes to bite (and sometimes destroy) everything he sees in front; he's Monica's second dog (first was napoleon(napoleão).
+Ditto (Monicão) is Monica's pet dog, as his owner it has big teeth and same hair, is a very energetic dog, that likes to bite (and sometimes destroy) everything he sees in front; he's Monica's second dog (first was napoleon(napoleão)).